 We can insert this form on any page or post.
 We will add a Toolset Form block, and choose the relationship form we just created.
 In the right sidebar, we can choose how the form works.
 Then, publish the page.

 Once we have added the necessary fields our form is ready for the front end.
 Now if we wanted to assign Paula to the Paris By Night tour, for instance, it is simple to do without having to log in to the back end.

 Once we click submit, we can now head to Paula’s tour guide page to see that it has been updated with her new tour.

 From Paula’s post, we are able to click on the tours she is giving and find out more about each of them.
 However, we have yet to add relevant information to our “tour” custom post types for users to browse and read up on.
 One of the most efficient ways to do this is by using repeatable field groups.

 How repeatable field groups help you add content efficiently

-We can use repeatable field groups to display a list of the same type of information on a post, page or custom post type.
-Rather than spending a significant amount of time individually creating a set of the same fields over and over again, developers can use repeatable field groups to make them once and reuse them as much as they like.
+We can use repeatable field groups to display a list of the same type of information on a post, page, or custom post type.
+Developers can use repeatable field groups to make them once and reuse them as much as they like.
+This saves them a significant amount of time from individually creating a set of the same fields over and over again,

 As you can see below, we now have a slideshow of photos from the Eiffel Tower tour for people to view.

-For developers and content managers with a lot of information to manage.
-Utilizing both post relationships and repeatable field groups will make it easier to both build and run your advanced site.
+For developers and content managers with a lot of information to manage, utilizing both post relationships and repeatable field groups make it easier to build and run your advanced site.